vishandi/tp/docs/DeveloperGuide.md

 ## 7.12 Exporting a person's schedule to a JSON file

+1. Exporting a person's schedule

+   1. Prerequisites: There is at least 1 person in the list.
+        The person has at least 1 event in schedule.

+   2. Test case: `exportSchedule 1`<br>
+      Expected: The schedule of the first person will be exported to `data/export/` with `<name>.json` as the file name.

+2. Attempting to export a person with empty schedule

+   1. Prerequisites: There is at least 1 person in the list.
+        The person does not have any event in schedule.

+   2. Test case: `exportSchedule 1`<br>
+      Expected: An empty schedule message error will be displayed.

+3. Exporting with invalid index

+   1. Prerequisite: There are no more than 10 person in the list.

+   2. Test case: `exportSchedule 11`

 ## 7.13 Displaying a person's schedule

 1. Viewing a person's upcoming schedule and full schedule while all persons are being shown